herbou/UnityPlayerPrefsExtra/README.md

 ![Video thumbnail](https://img.youtube.com/vi/wqRYdFcfiVw/0.jpg)

-Unity PlayerPrefsExtra gives you more types and complexe data types such as :
+Unity PlayerPrefsExtra gives you the ability to save more complexe data types such as :
 Vectors, Bool, Colors, Lists, ... and it uses the Unity's PlayerPrefs behind the scene.